MagEk1511/KFD-ProjectInfoPlugin/README.md

 # Project Info Plugin
-Thi plugin provides ypu with information about number of lines, classes and functions of Koltin or Java code.
+This plugin provides you with information about number of lines, classes and functions of Koltin or Java code.

 ## Connecting Plugin